 5.2.
 Scope:

-The scope of this recommended practice is to provide recommendations on the value settings for the various parameters of the IEEE 802 unlicensed wireless devices as well as Bluetooth to enhance their performance in the automotive environment.
-The recommended practice is provided for devices operating in the 2.4GHz and 5GHz unlicensed frequency bands.
+This recommended practice provides parameters for IEEE 802 2.4GHz and 5GHz wireless devices and Bluetooth devices to enhance their performance in the automotive environment.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No